-We got more evidence last week that rich Americans are getting richer and the poor are getting poorer.
-A new report released August 21st by the Census Bureau shows not only that the top 20% of Americans have been enjoying most of the economic gains over the last decade, but the median net worth of most Americans has actually decreased (for those in the bottom, second and middle quintiles).
-The following graph illustrates that trend.
+Rich Americans are getting richer and the poor are getting poorer.
+The top 20% of Americans have been enjoying most of the economic gains over the last decade, but the median net worth of most Americans has actually decreased.

 The estate tax has been watered down to the point where only a few hundred Wisconsin estates paid the tax each year, according to a new report from Citizens for Tax Justice.
 President Obama has proposed making the estate tax rules that were in effect in 2009 permanent starting in 2013.
 If his proposal is passed into law, estates of individuals worth up to $3.5 million (effectively $7 million for a couple) would not pay any estate taxes, and the number of wealthy Wisconsin estates paying the tax would remain tiny.